TheWWWorm/gt_discord_bot/README.md

 ```
 This will run the bot server and will also watch the file system, automatically restarting the server if any changes are made.

+## Docker
+You can also use Docker to run the app.
+To do that you stil need to have `.env` localy, as it uses those params to run.
+Then just simply build the image and run the container.